Coaching-Software/Coaching-Software.github.io/index.md

-Coach App:
+### Coach App:

 Coaches are shown this home view with tabs for home, history, and settings.

 <img src="./screenshots/coach-home.png" width="25%">

 The new workout button shows a create workout screen.
+Here, a coach can enter the name, date, and description of a workout.
+After clicking create, the workout will be visible by every athlete using the app.
+It will also be visible by coaches in the "history" tab.

 <img src="./screenshots/create-workout.png" width="25%">

 The new survey button shows a send survey screen.
+After sending, each athlete will have the ability to respond only once.

 <img src="./screenshots/send-survey.png" width="25%">

 The history tab shows a page to view all historical workouts and survey data.
+Selecting workouts shows all previous workouts organized by date.

 <img src="./screenshots/coach-history-workout.png" width="25%">